 I don't want to think about him now.
-I don't want to remember how perfect handsome he is, flawless, even, except for that ugly burn scar on his have to the feet our lovemaking-how new it felt, both shoulder.
-I refuse to think about our lovemaking-how new it felt, both fresh and somehow eternal.
+I don't want to remember how handsome he is, perfect except for that ugly burn scar on his shoulder.
+I touched every inch of him-I know the quality of the hair in his armpit; I fingered the dimple in his upper lip; I poured red wine on his navel and drank its spill.
+I have to stop re-living our lovemaking-how new it felt, both fresh and somehow eternal.
 He made me want to sing and then, and then out of nowhere, "You are not the woman...." before vanishing like a ghost.
 Dismissed.